Beluga whale: Swimming and diving

 Belugas are slower swimmers than the other toothed whales, such as the killer whale and the common bottlenose dolphin, because they are less hydrodynamic and have limited movement of their tail-fins, which produce the greatest thrust.
 They frequently swim at speeds between 3 and 9 km/h, although they are able to maintain a speed of 22 km/h for up to 15 min.
 Unlike most cetaceans, they are capable of swimming backwards.
-Belugas swim on the surface between 5% and 10% of the time, while for the rest of the time they swim at a depth sufficient enough to cover their bodies.
+Belugas swim on the surface between 5% and 10% of the time, while for the rest of the time they swim at a depth sufficient to cover their bodies.
 They do not jump out of the water like dolphins or killer whales.

 These animals usually only dive to depths to 20 m, although they are capable of diving to greater depths.
 Individual captive animals have been recorded at depths between 400 and 647 m below sea level, while animals in the wild have been recorded as diving to a depth of more than 700 m, with the greatest recorded depth being over 900 m.
 A dive normally lasts 3 to 5 minutes, but can last up to over 20 minutes.
 In the shallower water of the estuaries, a diving session may last around two minutes; the sequence consists of five or six rapid, shallow dives followed by a deeper dive lasting up to one minute.
 The average number of dives per day varies between 31 and 51.

 All cetaceans, including belugas, have physiological adaptations designed to conserve oxygen while they are under water.
 During a dive, these animals will reduce their heart rate from 100 beats a minute to between 12 and 20.
 Blood flow is diverted away from certain tissues and organs and towards the brain, heart and lungs, which require a constant oxygen supply.
 The amount of oxygen dissolved in the blood is 5.5%, which is greater than that found in land-based mammals and is similar to that of Weddell seals (a diving marine mammal).
 One study found a female beluga had 16.5 L of oxygen dissolved in her blood.
 Lastly, the beluga's muscles contain high levels of the protein myoglobin, which stores oxygen in muscle.
 Myoglobin concentrations in belugas are several times greater than for terrestrial mammals, which help prevent oxygen deficiency during dives.

 Beluga whales often accompany bowhead whales, for curiosity and to secure polynya feasibility to breathe as bowheads are capable of breaking through ice from underwater by headbutting.